NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/volume_management.md

 The following options/arguments are required:

 ```
-    -p, --flexcache-name=         Name of the new FlexCache volume (name to be applied to new Kubernetes PersistentVolumeClaim/PVC).
+    -f, --flexcache-vol=    Name of the FlexCache volume to be created.
+This is the name that will be applied to the new Kubernetes PersistentVolumeClaim (PVC).
+    -t, --flexcache-svm=    Name of the Storage Virtual Machine (SVM) where the FlexCache volume will be created.
+This is required if the FlexCache volume is to be created in a non-default SVM.
+    -s, --source-svm=       Name of the source Storage Virtual Machine (SVM) that contains the origin volume to be cached.
+    -v, --source-vol=       Name of the source volume in the source SVM that will be cached by the FlexCache volume.
-    -s, --size=                   Size of the new FlexCache volume.
-Format: '1024Mi', '100Gi', '10Ti', etc.
+    -z, --flexcache-size=   Size of the FlexCache volume to be created.
+The size must be specified in a format such as '1024Mi', '100Gi', '10Ti', etc. Note: The size must be at least 50Gi.
-    -o, --origin-volume=          Name of the origin volume to cache.

 ```

 The following options/arguments are optional: